abdrnasr/Chat-App-with-Keycloak-IAM/README.md

 npm run start
 ```
 ### Database Seeding
+For the app to function correctly, you need to have a database already in in MySQL.
+This database should be empty, and the app can construct the required tables on using the seeding endpoint.
 The app provides the route /api/seeding to create the database tables needed by the app.
 There are multiple ways to seed it.
 #### Method 1:
 You can seed the database by visiting the following URL and providing the SECRET as a search parameter.